gopherlib/simple-glob/README.md

 # simple-glob

-> Go Pure Globbing Library.
+> Go Simple Globbing Library.
 >
 > This repository was forked from https://github.com/gobwas/glob, but with some simplifications.